coderefinery/coderefinery.org/_workshops/2017-05-19-stockholm.md

         - title: Joint discussions
 goals:
        Does writing code and scripts play an important role in your research?
-       Do you have the feeling that there is room for improvements in your programming practices?
-The CodeRefinery project is organizing an afternoon get-together with researchers in the Stockholm region where the focus will be on exchanging ideas and discussing common problems encountered when developing code for research - and how to go about solving them.
+       Do you have the feeling that there is room for improvement in your programming practices?
+The CodeRefinery project is organizing an afternoon get-together for researchers in the Stockholm region where the focus will be on exchanging ideas and discussing common problems encountered when developing code for research - and how to go about solving them.